Preparing well for adopting your German Shepherd also means thinking in practical and material terms!

 - if he lives outside, a kennel with an insulated kennel and/or a covered area with free access (garage, tack room, shed, etc.) to shelter from the elements whenever he wishes

-- if he lives in the house, a place with a basket or rug...
+- If it lives in the house, a place with a basket or mat where it can isolate itself if it wishes…

 - a nylon collar adjustable from 30 to 50 cm, it should be able to accompany you until the puppy is 12 months old, then a leather or fabric or stainless steel collar adapted to the adult size of the dog